zetavg/chromium-website/site/developers/accessibility/testing/axe-core/index.md

 Simple Test

 // Copyright 2019 The Chromium Authors.
-All rights reserved.

 // Use of this source code is governed by a BSD-style license that can be